rayaqin/alienHunt/README.md

 - All actions _(vision, movement, shooting)_ happen either horizontally or vertically, **no diagonals**.
 So the possible directions are always `'up'|'down'|'left'|'right'`.

-- You have a motion tracker though that shows whether the alien is present in a certain direction, even if it is behind several boxes.
-This is your only way to detect the alien before shooting it.
+- You have a **motion tracker** that shows whether the alien is present in a certain direction, even if it is behind several boxes.
+This is your **only way to detect the alien** before shooting it.

 <br/>